różne

 to fumble sth

-She humbled a cigarette from the bag.
+She fumbled a cigarette from the bag.

 robienie czegoś niezdarnie